Improvised explosive device

-A U.S. Cougar which was struck by an approximately 90–136 kg directed charge IED during the Anbar campaign in September 2007.
-The crew of the MRAP survived uninjured due to the vehicle's multiple blast protection features.

 An improvised explosive device (IED) is a bomb constructed and deployed in ways other than in conventional military action.
 It may be constructed of conventional military explosives, such as an artillery shell, attached to a detonating mechanism.
 IEDs are commonly used as roadside bombs, or homemade bombs.

 The term "IED" was coined by the British Army during the Northern Ireland conflict to refer to booby traps made by the IRA, and entered common use in the U.S. during the Iraq War.

-IEDs are generally utilized in terrorist operations or in asymmetric unconventional warfare or urban warfare by insurgent guerrillas or commando forces in a theatre of operations.
-In the Iraq War (2003–2011), insurgents used IEDs extensively against U.S.-led forces, and by the end of 2007, IEDs were responsible for approximately 63% of coalition deaths in Iraq.
-They were also used in Afghanistan by insurgent groups, and caused over 66% of coalition casualties in the 2001–2021 Afghanistan War.

-IEDs were also used frequently by the Liberation Tigers of Tamil Eelam (LTTE) in Sri Lanka during the Sri Lankan Civil War, by the Chechen insurgency following the Second Chechen War, by Ambazonian separatists in the ongoing Anglophone Crisis, and by Hamas and other Palestinian militant groups during Gaza–Israel conflict.
+IEDs are predominantly utilized by violent non-state actors, such as guerrilla or terrorist organizations, who use them in the context of strategies and tactics of insurrection, guerrilla warfare, asymmetric warfare, urban warfare or in terrorist operations.
+IEDs can also be utilized by state special forces or commando forces, to conduct unconventional warfare in a theatre of operations, such as in the case, for example, of the United States Army Special Forces.